tm-a-t/TGPy/guide/docs/basics/code.md

 ## Other tips

 - TGPy saves the defined variables, so you use them in further messages
-- Use the `_` variable as the result of the previous message expression
+- The `_` variable contains the result of the previous message
 - Edit the message to rerun it